 Copying and communicating works pursuant to the Fair Dealing Policy fall within the fair dealing exception in theCopyright Act and therefore do not infringe copyright.
 There is no need to obtain the consent of the holder of copyright for those acts.
 The Fair Dealing Policy permits copying and communicating short excerpts of copyright-protected works by the university (including its faculty members) subject to certain safeguards to protect the interests of holders of copyright.

 When its time to study or collaborate as a group we have the space you need.
-Queen’s students and faculty can reserve book group study rooms.
+Queen’s students, staff and faculty can reserve group study rooms.

 Intellectual property is any form of knowledge or expression created with one’s intellect.